Paul Givan

-Paul Jonathan Givan (born 12 October 1981) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
-Givan served as First Minister of Northern Ireland from June 2021 to February 2022, the youngest person to hold that office.
+Paul Jonathan Givan (born 12 October 1981) is a Northern Irish unionist politician who served as First Minister of Northern Ireland from 2021 to 2022.
+A member of the Democratic Unionist Party (DUP), he has served as Minister of Education since 3 February 2024.
+Givan has been a Member of the Legislative Assembly for Lagan Valley since 2010.

-Givan has served as the Member of the Legislative Assembly (MLA) for Lagan Valley since 2010.
-He served as the Minister for Communities in the Northern Ireland Executive under First Minister Arlene Foster from 2016 to 2017.
-In 2021, he succeeded Foster as First Minister but resigned in February 2022 as part of DUP protests against the Northern Ireland Protocol.
+Givan became First Minister on 17 June 2021, becoming the youngest person to hold that office.
+He resigned on 4 February 2022 as part of DUP protests against the Northern Ireland Protocol.
+From 2016 to 2017, Givan served as the Minister for Communities in the Northern Ireland Executive under First Minister Arlene Foster.

-Givan has been associated with socially conservative views and has been described as being on the right wing of the DUP.
+Givan has been associated with socially conservative views and has been described as being on the Paisleyite right wing of the DUP.

 Background

 Givan was educated at Laurelhill Community College, where he studied Business and History, and is a graduate of the University of Ulster, where he obtained a degree in Business Studies and completed an Advanced Diploma in Management Practice.
 He was first elected to Lisburn City Council in 2005.
 His father, Alan Givan, was a prison officer with the Northern Ireland Prison Service (NIPS) who later became a DUP councillor in Lisburn.

 Givan was born and raised in Lisburn.
 However, he is partially of County Monaghan descent, one section of his family having come from Ballybay in County Monaghan.
-Shortly after the Partition of Ireland in the early 1920s, this section of his family moved north from County Monaghan to the adjacent county County Tyrone.
+Shortly after the Partition of Ireland in the early 1920s, this section of his family moved north from County Monaghan to County Tyrone.
 It was near Dungannon in South Tyrone that his paternal grandfather, Herbie Givan, was born and raised.
 Herbie later became one of the foundational members of the DUP.